 You will have all lunches and some dinners on your own, allowing you ample opportunity to sample the endless variety of Japanese food.
 When we are traveling, we may try an obento (box lunch), and we sample the snack foods of Japan and/or get a bowl of udon, ramen, or soba (noodles) at one of the local spots.
 Napkins are not used except at western-style restaurants; bring your own handkerchief.

 Given our locations, and true in most of Japan, choices of foods are not given.
 If you have dietary restrictions or allergies please check with us before booking.
 Our typical dinner hour is 7:00 pm, although we may eat earlier to accommodate early rising days.
-Most accommodations offer chairs and tables for meals, although in your traditional rooms and for one or two dinners, we will be sitting on the floor.
-Japanese rooms have comfortable futons at floor level for sleeping.
-There may not be a chair or raised table in the room.

 In Japan, bathing is a time honored tradition, a relaxing daily event.
 While staying in our ryokans, we will bathe as the Japanese do—using the ofuro system.
 In separate men and women's sides, the custom is to wash and rinse before entering the ofuro, a large tub of hot water where we can sit back with legs extended, submerged to the neck (this trip is not for the very modest!).
 Early Shinto was a religion of cleanliness and purification.
 Ritualistic bathing began during this time and has been perfected over the centuries.
 Either as a divine imperative or a luxury, bathing in Japan has always been regarded as more than a hygienic chore.
 The ofuro is the perfect way to finish a hectic day of travel.
 After a relaxing bath, we gather for the evening meal.